eidorb/portfolio/README.md

 #### [test](.github/workflows/test.yml)

 Financial institution's websites/APIs are subject to change.
-This workflow runs [pytest tests](tests/) weekly to detect when something has broken.
+This workflow runs [pytest tests](tests/) fortnightly.
+A failed test workflow indicates that something on the financial institution's end has changed and the code needs to be fixed.

 #### [update](.github/workflows/update.yml)